History of the Jews in Afghanistan: Modern era

+The majority of modern day Afgan Jews were Persian Jews (predominantly from Mashhad) who settled in Kabul and Herat in the 17th and 18th century.

 Soviet refugee crisis

+At the outset of the 20th century, there were about 40,000 Afghan Jews.
 Following the Kazakh famine of 1930–1933, a significant number of Bukharan Jews crossed the border into the Kingdom of Afghanistan as part of the wider famine-related refugee crisis; leaders of the communities petitioned Jewish communities in Europe and the United States for support.
 In total, some 60,000 refugees had fled from the Soviet Union and reached Afghanistan.
 In 1932, Mohammed Nadir Shah signed a border treaty with the Soviets in order to prevent asylum seekers from crossing into Afghanistan from Soviet Central Asia.
 Later that year, Afghanistan began deporting Soviet-origin refugees either back to the Soviet Union or to specified territories in China.
 Soviet Jews who were already present in Afghanistan with the intent to flee further south were detained in Kabul, and all Soviet Jews who were apprehended at the border were immediately deported.
 All Soviet citizens, including these Bukharan Jews, were suspected by both the Afghan and British government officials of conducting espionage with the intention to disseminate Bolshevik propaganda.

 From September 1933, many of these ex-Soviet Jewish refugees in northern Afghanistan were forcibly relocated to major cities such as Kabul and Herat, but continued to live in under restrictions on work and trade.
 Whilst it has been claimed that the November 1933 assassination of Mohammad Nadir Shah made the situation worse, this is likely to have had only a limited influence.

 In 1935, the Jewish Telegraphic Agency reported that "ghetto rules" had been imposed on Afghan Jews, requiring them to wear particular clothes, requiring Jewish women to stay outside markets, requiring all Jews to live within certain distances from mosques and banning Jews from riding horses.
 In 1935, a delegate to the World Zionist Congress claimed that an estimated 40,000 Bukharan Jews had been killed or starved to death.
 In mid-1935, riots erupted in Herat, the Afghan city with the largest Jewish population, over a dispute between two boys— one Jewish and one Muslim.
 The two boys got into a fight for unknown reasons, during which the Muslim boy fell down a flight of stairs.
 The Jewish boy, Aba ben Simon, was blamed, and others began spreading rumors that he was trying to convert the Muslim boy to Judaism.

 From 1935 to 1941, under Prime Minister Mohammad Hashim Khan (the uncle of the king), Nazi Germany was the most influential country in Afghanistan.
 The Nazis regarded most of the Afghans as Aryans.
 In 1938, it was reported that Jews were allowed to work only as shoe-polishers.